Germ Defence for care homes: developing a behaviour-change intervention to improve infection control in care homes

 ‘Germ Defence’ is a digital intervention, or tool, which was originally designed to reduce flu infections in people’s own homes and was then adapted and used to help reduce the spread of COVID-19, both in the home and in schools.

 ‘Germ Defence’ helps manage infection prevention and control (IPC) by suggesting changes to behaviours that will limit the spread of viruses and germs.
-We want to modify the intervention, so that it applies specifically to the behaviours of care home staff and can be used to help manage IPC in care homes.
+We wanted to modify the intervention, so that it applies specifically to the behaviours of care home staff and could be used to help manage IPC in care homes.

-We are adapting the intervention by doing the following things:
+We adapted the intervention by doing the following things:

-• Speaking to a range of care home staff and then make changes to the Germ Defence intervention so that it’s better suited to improve the IPC practices of staff in care homes.
+- Spoke to a range of care home staff and then made changes to the Germ Defence intervention so that it’s was better suited to improve the IPC practices of staff in care homes.

-• Making changes over time, as new policies are released and improvements to the intervention are identified.
+- Made changes over time, as new policies were released and improvements to the intervention were identified.

-• Ensuring the tool encourages behaviours that reduce the transmission of viruses (either through the air or by person-to-person contact).
+- Ensured the tool encouraged behaviours that reduced the transmission of viruses (either through the air or by person-to-person contact).

 Infection prevention and control (IPC) in care homes can help to reduce resident infections and deaths by up to 30%, as well as reducing unplanned admissions to hospital and the overuse of antibiotics.